TUMFTM/global_racetrajectory_optimization/Readme.md

 We tried to keep a consistant wording for the variable names:
 * path -> [x, y] Describes any array containing x,y coordinates of points (i.e. point coordinates).\
 * refline -> [x, y] A path that is used as reference line during our calculations.\
 * reftrack -> [x, y, w_tr_right, w_tr_left] An array that contains not only the reference line information but also right and left track widths.
 In our case it contains the race track that is used as a basis for the raceline optimization.

-Normal vectors usually point to the right in the direction of driving.
+Our normal vectors usually point to the right in the direction of driving.
 Therefore, we get the track boundaries by multiplication as follows: norm_vector * w_tr_right, -norm_vector * w_tr_left.

-# Trajectory interface definition
+# Trajectory definition
 The output csv contains the global race trajectory.
 The array is of size [no_points x 7] where no_points depends on stepsize and track length.
 The seven columns are structured as follows:

 * `s_m`: float32, meter.
 Curvi-linear distance along the raceline.
 * `x_m`: float32, meter.
 X-coordinate of raceline point.